 WE ARE ACCESS/DEMENTIA FRIENDLY

-Memory Blanket project launch May 2019.
+Memory Blanket project (supported by DEEP) launch May 2019.
 Brian introduces his story panels.
 Davey (drummer) is reunited with Duncan.
 Lizzie introduces Ian's panels.

 Thanks to funding from Paths for all, we have landscaped the cabin area and added accessible seating to make using the area easier for those who are less able.